 Typically mold produces a musty odor and is usually one of the first signs people notice when they discover a mold issue.
 Think damp old basement smell.
 Mold will typically grow near a source of water, so check there first.
 Mold can also grow in humid environments, so a leaking pipe may not always be required to have a mold issue.

-A typical inspection is $175 plus additional fees if testing is requested or deemed appropriate.
-The $175 inspection fee counts toward any remediation or cleaning needing to be done.
+A typical mold assessment in Topeka, KS is $175 plus additional fees if testing is requested or deemed appropriate.
+The $175 inspection fee counts toward any remediation or cleaning needed.

 Yes, but it varies from person to person.
 Some common side effects usually include allergy like symptoms, aggravated asthma, headaches, general respiratory concerns, skin irritation.